-I, acknowledge e receipt of the Bonner County Vehicle Use Policy, adopted on Ma ny 11, 2017. · Please initial each sta tement below if it is true.
-I understand tha t it is my responsibility to read ar nd understand the contents of this Policy. provisions of this Polic uties of employment in conformance with the ations, policies or procedures imposed by e to read the Policy.
-I understand tha t this Policy may be modified wit hout prior notice to me.
-I understand tha modification. t should this Policy be modified t hat I will be provided with a copy of the DATED this day of , 20 (Employee) Driver's Licens e Number Issuing State
+I, a cknowledge receipt of the Bonner County Vehicle Use Policy, adopted on Ma Please initial each stat tement below if it is tr ue.
+I understand tha t it is my responsibilit y to read and understand the contents of this Policy. provisions of this Polic y and any additional rform my duties of employment in conformance with the rules, regulations, policies or procedures imposed by not I choose to read the Policy.
+I understand tha t this Policy may be n nodified without prior notice to me.
+I understand that modification. t should this Policy be e modified that I will be provided with a copy of the DATED this day of , 20 (Employee) Driver's Licens e Number Issuing State